 Software indexing and mapping work hand-in-hand to store and share software asset metadata with your employees.

-The Aplas platform handles a wide variety of use-cases.
-Software is a cross-cutting concern across your business, and as such, many user types and use-cases should be considered.
+The Aplas platform handles a wide variety of use cases.
+Software is a cross-cutting concern across your business and, as such, various user types and use cases should be considered.
 Our publication system helps with this problem.
-For example, the Metaseach publication type provides a search-like interface for people who want to quickly query index information, while the stylemap publication type can overlay many different views on top of the same map like financial or project scope.
+For example, the Metasearch publication type provides a search-like interface for people who want to quickly query index information, while the stylemap publication type can overlay many different views on top of the same map like financial or project scope.